kurt-staelens/ACI-panel/README.md

 Exporteren naar Spreadsheets

-🚀 The Power of ACI: MLOps Governance
+🚀 The Power of ADP: MLOps Governance
-ACI's greatest value lies in its integration with platforms like Comet ML (see Case Study).
-ACI functions as the Governance Hook:
+ADP's greatest value lies in its integration with platforms like Comet ML (see Case Study).
+ADP functions as the Governance Hook:

-Platform-Immune: ACI is proven platform-independent (validated on various LLMs).
+Platform-Immune: ADP is proven platform-independent (validated on various LLMs).
 The value resides in the method, not the engine.

-Audit-Proof: The ACI output (the Governance Constraint) can be immutably logged in the MLOps pipeline.
-This creates an End-to-End Audit Trail that links the technical realization (the code) to the strategic and ethical accountability (the ACI decision).
+Audit-Proof: The ADP output (the Governance Constraint) can be immutably logged in the MLOps pipeline.
+This creates an End-to-End Audit Trail that links the technical realization (the code) to the strategic and ethical accountability (the ADP decision).

 Economic Disruption: Lowers the costs of Due Diligence and Compliance to marginal cloud expenses, reducing the innovation threshold for SMEs.

 📂 Repository Overview
 File	Function
-ACI_Start_Prompt_V1.0.md	The Initial Start Text (the formula).
+ADP_Start_Prompt_V1.0.md	The Initial Start Text (the formula).
 [Open Source - MIT License] Validation_Certificate.pdf	The officially dated Proof of Architecture Validation (Proof of Working).
 Anonimized_Transcript_Summary.md	Summary of the cross-disciplinary validation cases.
 LICENSE	The MIT Open Source License.